 "It is an affliction.
 It has taken over my life," he says without a hint of irony.

 Tobin is proud of his achievements and rightly so.
-He believes he has the oldest semillon and shiraz vines in Queensland.
-They were planted by Department of Primary Industries agronomists in the 60s.
+He believes he has the oldest Semillon and Shiraz vines in Queensland.
+They were planted by the Department of Primary Industries agronomists in the 60s.